1. 3 Good CV Examples for the First Job [2024]

 4. Underline skills and talents on your first job CV template

-If you doubt your candidature due to limited employment history, this is something that might help look at yourself more favorably.
+If you doubt your candidature due to your limited employment history, this is something that might help look at yourself more favourably.

 To prepare a captivating skill list for your CV, tailor it to the job you’re applying for.
-It’s important that you emphasize the skills most relevant to the position you’re targeting.
-Additionally, prioritize skills most essential to the job and place them at the top of your list.
+It’s important that you emphasise the skills most relevant to the position you’re targeting.
+Additionally, prioritise skills most essential to the job and place them at the top of your list.

 These examples illustrate it best: